omegat-org/glossary-renderer-plugin-skeleton/README.md

 ## Build system

-This skeleton use a Gradle build system as same as OmegaT version 4.3.0 and later.
+This skeleton use a Gradle build system.

 ## Dependency

 OmegaT and dependencies are located on remote maven repositories.
 It is necessary to connect the internet to compile your project.

-Current skeleton example refers OmegaT 5.2.0.
+Current skeleton example refers OmegaT 5.7.0.

 All complex configurations to refer OmegaT core are handled by `gradle-omegat-plugin`.